-A is a long-term resident of the United States within the meaning of section 877(e), who relinquished her U.S. lawful permanent resident status ("expatriated") on Date B. A has been a citizen of Country E during all of her life by reason of her birth on Date C in Country E. A, and A's mother were born in Country E. A became a permanent resident of the United States and obtained her green card on Date D. On the date of A's expatriation, her net worth exceeded the net worth required under section 877(a)(2).
+A was a long-term resident of the United States within the meaning of section 877(e), who relinquished her U.S. lawful permanent resident status ("expatriated") on Date B. A has been a citizen of Country E during all of her life by reason of her birth on Date C in Country E. A became a permanent resident of the United States and obtained her green card in Year D. A expatriated to Country E, the country in which A was born.
+On the date of A's expatriation, her net worth exceeded the net worth required under section 877(a)(2).